btat/neuvector-docs/docs/02.deploying/02.kubernetes/docs.md

 ---
 title: Kubernetes
-taxonomy:
-    category: docs
 ---

 ### Deploy Using Kubernetes

 You can use Kubernetes to deploy separate manager, controller and enforcer containers and make sure that all new nodes have an enforcer deployed.
 NeuVector requires and supports Kubernetes network plugins such as flannel, weave, or calico.

 The sample file will deploy one manager and 3 controllers.
 It will deploy an enforcer on every node as a daemonset.
 By default, the yaml sample below will deploy to the Master node as well.